ristana/LanguageGenVibes/README.md

 # LanguageGenVibes

-A fun Python application that translates English text into fictional languages.
+A fun Python application that translates English text into fictional languages, featuring a modern GUI with dynamic background textures that change based on the selected language.
 Convert your boring regular text into something more interesting!

 ## Features

 - Convert English words to fictional language equivalents
-- Modern GUI interface with real-time translation
+- Modern GUI interface with:
+  - Real-time translation
+  - Dynamic background textures for each language
+  - Semi-transparent chat boxes
+  - Themed buttons and controls
+  - Copy and clear functionality
 - Easy to extend with new translations
 - Preserves text formatting and punctuation
 - Case-insensitive matching